Tom Moore (basketball)

-Tom Moore (born May 12, 1965) is the General Manager of men's basketball at the University of Connecticut.
+Tom Moore (born May 12, 1965) is the former General Manager of men's basketball at the University of Connecticut.
 He previously served as an assistant from 1994 to 2007 under Huskies' Hall of Fame and three-time NCAA Championship coach Jim Calhoun.
 Moore is also the former head men's basketball coach at Quinnipiac University, taking over the position vacated by Joe DeSantis in 2007 after 13 years at the University of Connecticut and five seasons of previous head coaching experience at Worcester State College.
 Moore is a 1983 high school graduate of Saint John's Shrewsbury and is a 1987 graduate of Boston University.